briangoodell/briangoodell/README.md

 <!-- skip for now -->

 ### Cooking
 I like to experiment in the kitchen, and have been recently focused on Tofu-manipulation.
 This exciting field has lots of potential to bring in cross-disciplinary work in high-dimensional sauce theory and even advanced breading techniques.
-My previous work has unfortunately been consumed before publication, but includes collecting wild raspberries and canning my own raspberry jam, making fresh, spiced, warm applesauce (divine!), and annual holiday fudge (which I share with my coworkers... :wink:)
+My previous work has unfortunately been consumed before publication, but includes collecting wild raspberries and canning my own raspberry jam, making fresh, spiced, warm applesauce (divine!), and annual holiday fudge (which I share with my coworkers... (hire me) :wink:)
 <div align="center" valign="top">
     <a href="images/RandomProjects/PreJelly.jpg">
     <img src="images/RandomProjects/PreJelly.jpg" width="200" alt="Pre-jelly" />